ST JOHN FISHER

-However, the actions of Henry VIII in the 1530s that secured total royal control of the English Church forced Bishop Fisher to choose between his earthly status and his commitment to the Catholic Faith.
+However, the actions of Henry VIII in the 1530s that secured total royal control of the English Church forced St John to choose between his earthly status and his commitment to the Catholic Faith.
 As confessor to the Queen, Catherine of Aragon, he could not support King Henry’s marriage to Anne Boleyn, or the King’s new claim to authority and the corresponding rejection of the papal authority.
-Bishop Fisher appeared on Queen Catherine’s behalf before the Papal legates at Blackfriars; and wrote a treatise against the divorce that was widely read.
+St John appeared on Queen Catherine’s behalf before the papal legates at Blackfriars; and authored a widely-read treatise against the divorce.
 Despite battling hard to stiffen the opposition of the English bishops to the changes in religion, and his own fearless testimony, the English Church broke its ties with Rome and its communion with the successor of Peter.

-In April 1534, having refused the Oath prescribed by the Act of Succession, Bishop Fisher was arrested and confined to the Tower of London, and on 17 June 1535 was tried and condemned to death.
-In May 1535, Pope Paul III, mistakenly assuming that King Henry VIII still retained some respect for the offices of the Church, had created John Fisher a Cardinal, but the King’s cruelly jested that he would see that Fisher would have no head upon which to set his cardinal’s hat.
+In April 1534, having refused the Oath prescribed by the Act of Succession, St John was arrested and confined to the Tower of London, and on 17 June 1535, he was tried and condemned to death.
+In May 1535, Pope Paul III, mistakenly assuming that Henry VIII still retained some respect for the offices of the Church, had made St John a cardinal, but the king cruelly jested that he would see that St John would have no head upon which to set his cardinal’s hat.